cigdemcakir/Project/README.md

 :small_blue_diamond:**[ASP.NET](http://asp.net/) 7 with Entity Framework Core:** The project utilizes the latest version of ASP.NET 7 and integrates it seamlessly with Entity Framework Core for efficient web development and data access.

+:small_blue_diamond:**Real-Time Interactions:** SignalR is in development for instant user notifications, providing an interactive and personalized user experience.

 :small_blue_diamond:**Front-End:** React is utilized as the front-end library, enabling the creation of a responsive and interactive user interface.
 Its component-based architecture allows for efficient rendering and state management across the application.

 :small_blue_diamond:**Authentication:** The project incorporates Google Login for authentication, leveraging the widely-used OAuth 2.0 protocol to provide a secure and convenient sign-in process for users.